Scalable Expansion and Differentiation of iPSCs with CERO 3D

 Learn More

-- Microcarrier-free
+- Microcarrier-free cultivation

 - Stable pluripotency over many passages

-- Free-floating 3D aggregates
+- Free-floating, uniform 3D aggregates

-- Homogeneous iPSC and ESC aggregates
+- Homogeneous iPSC and ESC clusters

 Human iPSC after expansion in CERO 3D Incubator & Bioreactor tested for pluripotency.